List of cover versions of U2 songs: Where the Streets Have No Name

 "Where the Streets Have No Name" is the third single from the 1987 album The Joshua Tree.
 The track's signature is a repeating guitar arpeggio utilizing a delay effect that is played at the beginning and end of the song.
 The song's frequent chord and time changes caused problems in playing the song correctly; the difficulty was so great that producer Brian Eno attempted to erase the track.
 Drummer Larry Mullen Jr. later said of the song, "It took so long to get that song right, it was difficult for us to make any sense of it.
 It only became a truly great song through playing live.
 On the record, musically, it's not half the song it is live."

 Who's Gonna Ride Your Wild Horses

 "Who's Gonna Ride Your Wild Horses" was released in 1992 as the fifth and final single for the 1991 album Achtung Baby.

-Wire

-"Wire" is the third track on U2's 1984 album, The Unforgettable Fire.
-Described by Bono as the "hypodermic needle of the album", it features a fast-paced rhythm section and The Edge's classic ringing guitar sound.
-It was one of the first songs by the band that detailed drug addiction, a theme present in later songs such as "Bad" and "Running to Stand Still".